NocoFlux/TG-File-Sharing-Bot/README.md

 ### 🩶Extra Variables

-* `CUSTOM_CAPTION` put your Custom caption text if you want Setup Custom Caption, you can use HTML and <a href='https://github.com/NocoFlux/TG-File-Sharing-Bot/blob/main/Others/fillings.md'>fillings</a> for formatting (only for documents)
+* `CUSTOM_CAPTION` put your Custom caption text if you want Setup Custom Caption, you can use HTML and <a href='https://github.com/NocoFlux/TG-File-Sharing-Bot/blob/main/Others/fillings.md'>fillings</a> for formatting (only for documents

 * `DISABLE_CHANNEL_BUTTON` Put True to Disable Channel Share Button, Default if False
-* `BOT_STATS_TEXT` put your custom text for stats command, use HTML and <a href='httpshref='https://github.com/NocoFlux/TG-File-Sharing-Bot/blob/main/Others/fillings.md''>fillings</a>
+* `BOT_STATS_TEXT` put your custom text for stats command, use HTML and <a href='https://github.com/NocoFlux/TG-File-Sharing-Bot/blob/main/Others/fillings.md'>fillings</a>
 * `USER_REPLY_TEXT` put your text to show when user sends any message, use HTML